JAPAN INVITES U.S. TO JOIN AXIS PACT

 On this date in 1940 Japan’s foreign minister Yōsuke Matsuoka, who had grown up in Oregon and California (1893–1902), invited the United States and other nonaligned nations to join the Tripartite Pact, which Axis powers Nazi Germany, Fascist Italy, and Imperial Japan had initialed in Berlin the previous month (September 27).
 The Pact was an outgrowth of the “Rome-Berlin Axis” celebrated by the Italo-German “Pact of Steel,” which Adolf Hitler’s foreign minister Joachim von Ribbentrop and Benito Mussolini’s foreign minister (and son-in-law) Count Galeazzo Ciano had signed in Berlin in late May 1939.

 The “new world order” envisioned by Tripartite founding members, said Matsuoka, was one in which economic barriers would be broken down and the natural geographic divisions of the world established in complementary fashion to bring prosperity to all peoples.
 Leading the nations into the new nirvana were the signatories themselves: Article 1 of the Tripartite Pact stipulated that Japan “recognizes and respects the leadership of Germany and Italy in the establishment of a new order in Europe.”
 Article 2 stipulated that Germany and Italy “recognize and respect the leadership of Japan in the establishment of a new order in Greater East Asia,” which the Japanese called the Greater East Asia Co-Prosperity Sphere.
 (The Greater East Asia Co-Prosperity Sphere was a military-economic association consisting of the Japanese Empire and various national organizations throughout East Asia and the East Indies.)
-Ten days after Foreign Minister Matsuoka had floated his invitation to the U.S. and other nonaligned nations, the leader of the Pact, Hitler himself, on a whirlwind tour of vanquished-foe France, appealed in person to Spanish dictator Francisco Franco and Vichy president Marshal Philippe Pétain to join the three signatories.
+Ten days after Foreign Minister Matsuoka had floated his invitation to the U.S. and other nonaligned nations, the leader of the Pact, Hitler himself, on a whirlwind tour of vanquished-foe France, appealed in person to Spanish dictator Francisco Franco and Vichy president Marshal Philippe Pétain to join the 3 signatories.
 Neither did.

 Starting in late November 1940 the Tripartite Pact swiftly expanded: Hungary, to which Hitler had generously given half of Romania’s Transylvania in late August, signed up on November 20; Romania, threatened by Stalin’s Soviet Union on its northeastern border, joined on the 23rd; and the Slovak Republic, formed from a portion of dismembered Czechoslovakia, came aboard the next day.
 By the time Bulgaria, recipient of Romania’s southern Dobruja, joined the Tripartite Pact in March 1941, the entire Balkans and Eastern Europe were either in treaty relationship with the Axis powers or, like Yugoslavia was soon to be, under Axis occupation.
 Urged on by Japan, Japanese-occupied Thailand and the Chinese puppet state of Manchukuo (Manchuria) and the Japanese collaborationist “Republic of China” (led by Chinese Nationalist foe Wang Jingwei) became unofficial signatories of the Tripartite Pact on February 15, 1942.